 Since this is a relatively new breed, there aren’t many standards when it comes to size.
 These dogs are large, typically weighing between 65 to 85 pounds and measuring 18 to 24 inches.
 But that doesn’t mean you can’t find a smaller representative.

 If you get one of these dogs, you can rest assured that you’ll have a loyal and protective pet.

 These dogs are happier living with big families.
-But it’s better if you have a house with a big yard since they need plenty of exercises.
+But it’s better if you have a house with a big yard since they need plenty of exercise.
 If you encourage them to interact with others from an early age, they can grow up friendly.
 Socializing with other dogs is also a great idea.
-But if you’re getting more than one puppy, be on the lookout for littermate syndrome signs.

 The Bull Shepherd inherited its ancestry’s intelligence, so you can train them efficiently with positive reinforcement.
 The breed enjoys its owners’ company, and we don’t recommend leaving it alone for long periods.
 If they’re under-exercised and neglected, you’ll face the extent of their destructive behavior, and you might have to deal with typical dog behavior issues.

 German Shepherd Pitbull Mix — Care and Grooming

 Regular vet checkups could prove beneficial for early disease detection and prevention.
 Besides, a specialist could help you learn the care and grooming routine your pet needs.

 Since these dogs gain weight quickly, we highly recommend you to stick to a meal schedule and tire them out daily.
 You can find more nutrition guidelines in the next section.